 It’s always good practice to look at a platform's previous performance before signing up and investing money.
 If you can’t find a platform’s basic statistics, you should almost certainly treat this as a red flag.

 Some of the crowdfunding platforms, Crowdestor included, offer special promo codes that reward new investors with a cashback bonus.
+As Crowdestor was voted one of the worst platforms by our community, we strongly encourage you to not engage with Crowdestor's offers as the chance that you will lose your money is high.

 Crowdestor’s New User Requirements